Home/Blog/Lifestyle/Ayurveda/Kalonji Seeds (Black Cumin): Uses, Benefits, Side Effects and more!

 What is the best time to eat kalonji?

-The best time to consume kalonji is in the morning, on an empty stomach for optimal absorption of its nutrients.
+Kalonji should be consumed in the morning on an empty stomach for optimal absorption of its nutrients.

 Can we drink kalonji water daily?